 Every quarter, EIL measures and assesses its exposure to credit risks using the Solvency II SCR calculation which is used to measure the regulatory capital requirement for counterparty default risk.
 Additionally, on an annual basis as part of the ORSA process, the Company also measures and assesses its exposure to credit risks using its own risk assessment methods to assess its overall solvency needs.
-The Company also measures and monitors credit risk exposures through the assessment of KRIs and KPIs against the Company's risk appetite.
+The Company also measures and monitors credit risk exposures through the assessment of KRIs and KPIs against the Company's risk appetite, including reinsurance credit ratings and cash balances held with one single bank.
 This exercise is carried out and reported to the Risk Management Committee and the Board on a quarterly basis.